-Name of the Director Designation % increase in Remuneration Ratio to Median Remuneration
+Name of the Director me of the Director Designation Ratio to Median Remuneration

 a) Executive Director

-Brahma Gurbani Managing Director Nil 9.64:1
+Brahma Gurbani Managing Director Nil 6.94:1

-Vishal Ratan Gurbani Whole-Time Director - VP Nil 4.20:1
+Vishal Ratan Gurbani Whole-Time Director - VP Nil 3.09.1

 b) KMP

-Vamshi Srinivas Vempati CFO Nil 4.29:1
+Vamshi Srinivas Vempati CFO Nil 3.05.1

-Deepak Bissa Company Secretary Nil 0.42:1
+Deepak Bissa Company Secretary Nil 0.52.1

 - II.
-Total employees on the payroll of the Company: 133 - III.
-Percentage increase in the median remuneration of employees during FY 2020-21 and Remuneration of Managerial Personnel Vis a Vis other employees: NIL - IV.
+Total employees on the payroll of the Company: 128 - III.
+Percentage increase in the median remuneration of employees during FY 2021-22 and Remuneration of Managerial Personnel Vis a Vis other employees: NIL - IV.
 Pursuant to Rule 5(1)(xii) of the companies (Appointment & Remuneration of Managerial Personnel) Rules, 2014, it is hereby affirmed that the remuneration paid is as per the Remuneration Policy for Directors, Key Managerial Personnel and other Employees. - V. Details of top ten employees of the companies in terms of remuneration drawn during the year including the details of remuneration of employees who, if employed throughout the year, were in receipt of remuneration at the rate of not less than Rs.1,02,00,000/- per annum or if employed for part of the year, were in receipt of remuneration at the rate of not less than Rs.
-8,50,000/- per month NIL i) Board Meetings:
+8,50,000/- per month - NIL i) Board Meetings: